Skip to content

 Following 3 cases will occure during a PV cycle:

-Although the IPLPF shrinks the necessary capacity and the accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power GIESS/ΔGX, as it is shown in tables 2 and 3.
-Regardless of its small capacity, the ESS must supply the missing PV power while the direct sun beams are temporarily shadowed by clouds, or vice versa.
-Knowing the infeed tariff, price and the service interval of ESS, ΔGX can be further optimized (probably ΔGX < 40 Wh/m2) by balancing the margins of lost energy and saved ESS capacity.
-However, accounting for damage caused by the raw infeed in 3) is more complex.
+Although the IPLPF shrinks the necessary capacity and the accumulated throughput to their theoretical minimum, on the contrary it demands a high relative smoothing power GIESS/ΔGX [h-1], as it is shown in tables 2 and 3.
+Regardless of its small capacity, the ESS must supply the missing PV power when the direct sun beams are temporarily shadowed by clouds, or vice versa.

 Hybrid PV system